Iyusuf40/cloud/README.md

-# Exercises on cloud devops
+# Exercises on cloud DevOps